sindresorhus/execa/docs/api.md

 _Type_: `boolean`\
 _Default_: `false`

-If `true`, throws when the other process is not receiving or listening to messages.
+Throw when the other process is not receiving or listening to messages.

 [More info.](ipc.md#ensure-messages-are-received)